This is the fifth year with Gardener Cary George in charge of the Garden.

 Note: Most issues of the Friend’s newsletter, The Fringed Gentian™, were numbered out of sequence this year.
 The correct volume numbers are used in the text.
 The "as printed" numbers are shown at the bottom of this page.

 During the late winter months Cary reported extensive work on cutting and burning Buckthorn - attended by friendly chickadees who followed him everywhere.

 A committee of Friends Board members, chaired by Betty Bryan, was meeting to update the organizations By-laws.
 New Articles of Incorporation were filed with the State of Minnesota.
 (1) [Both links are PDF files]

 The winter of 1990/1991 produced minor snowfalls, leaving only around 5 inches of snow depth at year end which disappeared in early February until replaced by late February/early March storms.
 Winter snow amounts were right on the average of 43.5 inches.
 Temperatures were fairly average.

 (1) The Fringed Gentian™ Vol. 39 No. 1 May 1991 (all issues mislabeled Vol. 41)

-Gardener Cary George did a prairie burn in the spring.
-He found a new patch of Dwarf Trout Lilies (Erythronium propullans) in the marsh.
+Cary George did a prairie burn in the spring.
+He found a new patch of Dwarf Trout Lilies (Erythronium propullans) in the wetland.
 He reported on the Lady’s-slippers: The Showy (Cypripedium reginae) bloomed a bit early - June 2nd.
 The Large Yellow Lady's-slipper (Cypripedium parviflorum var. pubescens) clump by the Crone Shelter disappeared, but he had a reserve clump by the work shed which he would transplant.